 In our forests, Farm & Wilderness attempts to mimic the same changes that occur as woodlands age, undisturbed.
 We harvest trees near maturity to create an open space for seedlings to get established and manage our woodland to encourage quality trees to reach maximum growth.
 Our harvested wood is used for building projects at Farm & Wilderness and sold at local sawmills.
 Woodward Reservoir and the surrounding lands are managed annually for preventing invasive species.

-The Ninevah Foundation
+Born From The Ninevah Foundation

 In May of 2018, Farm & Wilderness and the Ninevah Foundation formally joined forces, run by a common board of trustees, dedicated to the education of children and teens in eight programs through six summer camps to engage in caring for the environment.
 The Ninevah Foundation conserves more than 3,000 acres around Lake Ninevah and Saltash Mountain in Mount Holly and Plymouth, Vermont.

 As of spring 2022, the Board of Trustees of Farm & Wilderness Foundation and Ninevah Foundation is thrilled to share that it has committed to expand our conservation efforts.
 The incredible work under the Ninevah Foundation will be expanded to include 4,800 acres of land around Lake Ninevah and Farm & Wilderness camps in Plymouth and will now be called Farm & Wilderness Conservation, Inc.

 The Board believes expanded, focused conservation efforts of Farm & Wilderness Conservation, Inc. will increase opportunities for financial support and partnerships.
 The Board also recognized an opportunity to streamline conservation and camp / programming operations.
 You can read more about the history behind the birth of FWC here!